ansys/pyprimemesh/doc/source/getting_started/index.rst

 Installation
 ------------

-PyPrime requires the following prerequisites for the succesful installation:
+PyPrime requires the following prerequisites for the successful installation:

 Hardware Requirements
 ----------------------